 - Non Smoking Only

 About this PropertyOpen and filled with light, this Ocracoke Island sound front home was designed to showcase sunsets on Pamlico Sound and sunrises over North Pond.
 Located on a peaceful dead-end road, this home creates a feeling of being directly on the water and offers a water view from every room and from every outdoor space.

-Private boat dock and a roomy ground-level outdoor space that provides simple entry to the water for boating, clamming, swimming and kayaking.
+Private boat dock and a huge ground-level outdoor space that provides smooth entry to the water for boating, clamming, swimming and kayaking.

-This home offers a generous first floor open floor plan.
-The second floor includes a den with wet bar and mini refrigerator and a reading getaway with sizable water vistas.
+This home offers a big first floor open floor plan.
+The second floor includes a den with wet bar and mini refrigerator and a reading getaway with bounteous water vistas.

 3 Bedrooms, 2.5 Baths: 2 with Queen, 1 with two Twins.
 Double Futon in den and Queen Sleeper Couch in living area.

 Conveniences include central air conditioning/heat, ceiling fans, wireless internet access, 4 cable TVs and DVD player.
 The kitchen offers a microwave and dishwasher.
 Mini refrigerator in second floor den.
-Telephone with domestic long distance service.
 Washer and dryer.

 The exterior offers a private dock, bulkhead, screened porch with picnic table overlooking Pamlico Sound, hot/cold outdoor shower, charcoal grille and fish cleaning bench.
 Covered parking.

 *This home does not give linens.